 You can access your collected breeding code information from each checklist’s observation report and through “download my data“.
 Using the download option allows you to see all breeding records that you have submitted to date.

-eBird currently does not have any data output (i.e., under ‘View and Explore Data’) associated with this information (although as the data accumulates, the development of output graphics moves higher on our task list).
+eBird currently does not have any data output (i.e., under ‘View and Explore Data’) associated with this information (although as the data accumulates, the development of output graphics moves higher on the task list).
 We can provide the data to interested parties upon request.
-We do plan to implement ways to view and explore the data within eBird in the future.

 We hope you’ll help us to keep tracking the locations and phenology of Vermont’s breeding birds using eBird.